 7. You’ll make a huge impact on the health of our planet and its inhabitants.

 Equally important, animals raised for food are sentient beings who suffer, whether raised in industrial factory farms or in farms labeled “humane.”
 Eating a plant-based diet helps us lead a more compassionate life.
 After all, being healthy is not just about the food we eat; it’s also about our consciousness—our awareness of how our choices affect the planet and all of those with whom we share it.
+So if you’re still wondering, “Is eating meat bad for you?”
+The short answer is yes—for you, and for our entire ecosystem!

 Ready to get started?
 Check out Forks Meal Planner, FOK’s easy weekly meal-planning tool to keep you on a healthy plant-based path.
 To learn more about a whole-food, plant-based diet, visit our Plant-Based Primer.